aer0ss/aerofs/docs/conf_properties.md

 The file server.properties contains properties used only by AeroFS servers.
 There may be sensitive information stored in this file such as service credentials, AeroFS clients should not be able to access this file.

+    shared_folder_rules.read_only_external_folders=false

+Whether to enable read-only external folder rules.
+The system uses `internal_email_addresses` to determine internal vs external users.
+Therefore, the rules are enabled only if `internal_email_addresses` is non-empty _and_ this property is true.

+These rules are specific to certain enterprise deployments and are not normally enabled.
+See class-level comments in ReadOnlyExternalFolderRules for more explanation on the rules.

 ## OpenID properties